Welcome to the Medic Mentor Book Club!

 Time to get reading!

 We have compiled a book list from recommendations from our Doctors and Medical Student Scholars.
-For updates and to join our meetings, please join the Book Club using the link on the right!
+For updates and to join our meetings, please join the Book Club using the link at the top of the page.

 The Medic Mentor Book Club is run by our committee, which changes every 6 months: the next round of applications will be June 2021.